Python-World/Python_and_the_Web/Scripts/Web_Scrappers/Instagram_Metadata_Scrapper/readme.md

 ### Input the instagram id and get the meta data of that id
+####(This Script only works on Linux machine right now, will find a solution to run it on Windows and will update soon)

 ### Using the script

 1. Make sure all the requirements for the script are present in your system by running: